Skip to main content

 • print

-the summer of 2009 and my family had traveled to Galveston, TX, to watch my oldest son Jeremy compete in the national jump rope championships.
+The summer of 2009 and my family had traveled to Galveston, TX, to watch my oldest son Jeremy compete in the national jump rope championships.
 While in Galveston, we stopped at a couple of playgrounds where my daughter played.
 One of those playgrounds was brand new and located in Menard Park between 27th and 28th streets off Seawall Blvd., basically across the street from the Gulf of Mexico.
 What a great setting for a park and playground.

 The playground and park were in sight of the severely damaged and now torn down USS Flagship Hotel.
 The hotel, as well as much of Galveston, suffered horrific damage when Hurricane Ike stormed on shore as a Category 2 hurricane on Sept.
 13, 2008.